Vikings’ Everson Griffen safely emerges from home after alarming 911 call, social media posts

 In 2018, Griffen took a five-week break during the season to tend to his mental health, following an episode in which he reportedly threatened violence in a Minneapolis hotel lobby after not being allowed into his room.
 He was not arrested then but was taken to a hospital for an evaluation.

-When he returned to the Vikings that season, Griffen said that his issues were “bigger than football” and that others in his situation should “go out there and find a good support team and do the right things to be able to take care of yourself.”
+When he returned to the Vikings that season, Griffen said his issues were “bigger than football” and that others in his situation should “go out there and find a good support team and do the right things to be able to take care of yourself.”

 A fourth-round pick out of Southern California in 2010, Griffen played for Minnesota from his rookie year through 2019 and earned Pro Bowl honors four times.
 He split the 2020 season between the Dallas Cowboys and, following a trade, the Detroit Lions before returning to the Vikings in the offseason.